Peyman-EsteghamatRad/dwt-formelsammlung/README.md

 # How To

-You could just download the latest build artifact on https://github.com/itsmeyaw/dwt-formelsammlung/actions?query=is%3Asuccess++.
+You could just download the latest build artifact [on this page](https://github.com/itsmeyaw/dwt-formelsammlung/actions?query=is%3Asuccess+actor%3Aitsmeyaw+branch%3Amain+event%3Apush).

 You also could just pull and compile the `main.tex` file in the `src` directory.